jonhadfield/easeprobe/docs/Manual.md

 ## 1.9 Native Client

 Native Client probe uses `client` identifier, it uses the native GO SDK to communicate with the remote endpoints.
-Additionally to simple connectivity checks, you can also define key and data validity checks for EaseProbe, it will query for the given keys and verify the data stored on each service.
+Additionally to simple connectivity checks, you can also define key and data validity checks for GuardianProbe, it will query for the given keys and verify the data stored on each service.

 Currently, support the following native client
   - **MySQL**.
 Connect to the MySQL server and run the `SHOW STATUS` SQL.